A3EA

 I may change this later.

-AWS handles many things, like identity and access management,
+AWS handles many things,

 hosting/backups/logging/redundancy/analyitics/budgeting/cost management/

-Application Load Balancer to handle traffic
+Application Load Balancer to handle uptime/redundancy over availability zones and http/https routing

 Amazon CloudWatch to monitor and log everything